ppwatchic/JavaWriteUp/CertificationPrepare/CAI.md

 }
  ```
  Answer 2: It has a method implementation in it.
 Only **default or static** methods have implementations.
+ 7. Default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces.

 ## [Override and Hiding](https://coderanch.com/wiki/659959/Overriding-Hiding)